BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Socrates.md

 -Dedinitions of virtues:
     - Bravery is described as preservation of right belief under the control of the wisdom in the rational part;
     - Temperance is concord between the parts under the control of the wisdom in the rational part.
+    - Justice consists in each part (of the soul) doing its own work under the control of the wisdom in the rational part
+    - Wisdom - knowledge of the Good
 - Virtuous acts are virtuous because they are appropriately related to good order in the soul
-- Wisdom - knowledge of the Good